 - He who learns only to be contented is spiritually rich

 - All I know in life is to be contented, to be grateful

 - I know only satisfaction

-With all the photos I posted here, we should keep in mind that they were captured photo opportunities that the photographers had.
+With all the photos I posted here, we should remember that they were captured photo opportunities that the photographers had.
 We must still be realistic in our expectations.
-We must not forget that there could be other people or bad weather that may downgrade the sceneries.
+We must not forget that there could be other people or bad weather that may downgrade the scenery.

 Save it on Pinterest.